 There’s a delicate balance between toughness and weight.
 That’s the very reason we don’t recommend the 12-ounce two-layer rain shell for these hunts.
 When you’re wearing your rain gear all day in sometimes rough conditions, it needs to withstand the abuse.
 Again, we think that 24-ounce ballpark is pretty reasonable for a rain jacket that’s both durable and relatively light.
-The pants usually weigh a little more than the jacket.
+You’ll notice that rain pants usually weigh a little more than the jacket.
 That’s because they often feature full side zippers for getting on and off over boots, plus extra reinforcements in high-wear areas.

-Finally look for rain gear with pants that have a full side zip – this is a feature we’d highly recommend.
-Full side zippers make it much easier to get in and out of your rain pants on the fly without having to remove your boots or without risk of tearing your pants trying to squeeze them over boots.
+Speaking of rain pants with a full side zip – this is a feature we’d highly recommend.
+Full side zippers make it much easier to get in and out of your rain pants on the fly without having to remove your boots or without risk of tearing your pants as you try and squeeze them over boots.

 Here at Kawdy Outfitters, we pride ourselves in providing extremely high quality hunting adventures.
-We offer fly-in, horseback hunts in the most remote part of British Columbia for moose, mountain caribou, mountain goat, stone sheep and grizzly.
+We offer fly-in, horseback hunts in the most remote part of British Columbia for moose, mountain caribou, mountain goat and stone sheep.
 Please check out the rest of our website or you can contact us for details.